What Is Variable Data Printing And When Is It Used for Product Labels

 Request a Quote Get a Sample Pack

-Manufacturers can apply for UPCs from the Uniform Code Council.
-After approval, a manufacturer can pay an annual fee to become a part of the UPC system and get its unique manufacturer identification number that will be used for all its barcodes.
-The item number is specific to each product.
-The manufacturer is responsible for issuing those numbers and avoiding any duplication of numbers for different SKUs.
-Finally, the digit check is a single number to confirm the integrity of your barcode number.
-You can determine the exact number for a product with GS1’s check digit calculator.
+Manufacturers apply for UPCs from GS1 (the Uniform Code Council).
+After approval, the manufacturer pays an annual fee to participate in the UPC system and receives a unique manufacturer identification number, which is used for all of that company’s barcodes.
+The item number is specific to each product and is assigned by the manufacturer (avoid duplicating numbers across SKUs).
+The check digit is calculated from the rest of the number to confirm the barcode hasn’t been corrupted in transmission.
+You can determine the check digit for any product with GS1’s check digit calculator.

-Other Types of Barcodes
+Other types of barcodes

-While EAN/UPC barcodes are the most common and widely-used barcodes, GS1 uses several other types of barcodes for different business requirements:
+While UPC and EAN barcodes are the most common, GS1 maintains several other barcode types for different business needs:

-2. GS1-128 and ITF-14: The GS1-128 barcode is a high-capacity symbol that allows the inclusion of various data elements by utilizing application identifiers, making them ideal for complex supply chain needs.
-On the other hand, the ITF-14 barcode is designed specifically to encode a Global Trade Item Number (GTIN) on corrugated materials, making it important in tracking trade items in bulk through distribution channels.
+2. GS1-128 and ITF-14: GS1-128 is a high-capacity barcode that uses application identifiers to encode multiple data elements in one symbol.
+Useful for complex supply chain needs.
+ITF-14 is designed specifically to encode a Global Trade Item Number (GTIN) on corrugated materials, which makes it the standard for tracking trade items in bulk through distribution.

-3. Two-dimensional (2D) barcodes: Think of two-dimensional (2D) barcodes as the evolved form of the typical one-dimensional barcodes you see on product packaging.
-You’re likely familiar with the most common 2D barcode, the QR Code.
-These compact squares are cleverly designed to hold a wealth of information by encoding data both horizontally and vertically.
-They offer a great way to store more in less space.
+3. Two-dimensional (2D) barcodes: Think of 2D barcodes as the next-generation form of the typical 1D barcodes you see on most product packaging.
+The most common 2D barcode is the QR code.
+2D barcodes encode data both horizontally and vertically, which lets them hold a lot more information in less space.

 Different types of product barcodes

-• Nearly 39% of respondents wanted to see QR Codes used more broadly in the future
+• Nearly 39% of respondents wanted QR codes used more broadly in the future

-• 67% of the respondents agreed that these codes make life easier
+• 67% of respondents agreed that QR codes make life easier

-The study found that, “QR Codes included in product packaging, on labels, and in commercial spaces (shelves, showcases, posters, etc.), are considered particularly effective in providing timely product and brand information given their capacity to reach consumers when and where they are ready to purchase with relevant, targeted, and interactive information.”
+The study concluded that QR codes “included in product packaging, on labels, and in commercial spaces (shelves, showcases, posters, etc.) are considered particularly effective in providing timely product and brand information given their capacity to reach consumers when and where they are ready to purchase with relevant, targeted, and interactive information.”

 Respect the quiet zone

-• 10 times the width of the most narrow bar in the barcode
+• 10 times the width of the narrowest bar in the barcode

-• An eighth of an inch
+• One-eighth of an inch (0.125″)

 An example barcode with the approapriate amount of quiet space.